SkretasLab/ProteoSeeker/README.md

 python proteoseeker.py -pfp parameter_files/cas_als/al_run/SRR17771278/parameters_SRR17771278_k8_al.txt
 ~~~

 5. <p align="justify">If you run all the parameter files, you can then run the "tests/seek_tax_results_analysis/analyze_seek_tax_results.sh" script in the "tests" to automatically analyze the results from these analyses for the three experimentally validated enzymes described in [MANUSCRIPT - UNDER REVIEW].
 The latter script uses an input file which contains information about the species of the best hit of each of the evaluated proteins against the nr database through BLASTP.
-The best hit is identified based on the lowest e-vaalue amongst all the hits.</p>
+The best hit is identified based on the lowest e-value among all the hits.</p>

 ~~~bash
 cd /tests/seek_tax_results_analysis